rahuldhodapkar/PredictSARSVariants/README.md

 As the loaded ProtGPT2 model was pretrained on the UniRef50 (version 2021_04) dataset, it cannot have contained sequencing data that was generated after that date.
-Evaluations will be conducted using SARS-CoV2 sequences generated on or after May 2021.
+Evaluations will be conducted using SARS-CoV2 sequences generated after May 2021.

 ### MutaBind2
 The MutaBind2 tool was used to evaluate the effect of single-residue amino